 Discovery is usually preceded by Discovery of Documents.

-They are used in the course of interim motions where the parties will file affidavits in support of the motion.
+Cross-examinations on affidavits are similar to Examinations for Discovery, but there are critical differences.
+Cross-examinations are used in the course of interim motions where the parties will file affidavits in support of the motion.
 Cross-examinations on affidavits are a means of providing the court with evidence that rounds out, contradicts or otherwise challenges the affidavit evidence.

 The court rules are rather strict with respect to cross-examinations on affidavits as these are usually perceived to be of little use and/or as tactical, rather than effective.
 If a cross-examination is undertaken, the examining party must have the transcript produced, provided to the party opposite and filed in court at his or her own up-front cost.

-In theory, the entire cross-examination transcript is in evidence, but, in practice, the judges don't read the entire volume, only those questions and answers to which they are specifically referred.
+In theory, the entire cross-examination transcript is in evidence but, in practice, the judges don't read the entire volume, only those questions and answers to which they are specifically referred.